graphcore/examples/code_examples/tensorflow/custom_gradient/README.md

 1) Prepare the environment.

-   Install the `poplar-sdk` (version 1.2 or later) following the README provided.
-Make sure to source the `enable.sh` scripts for poplar and gc_drivers.
+   Install the `poplar-sdk` (version 1.2 or later) following the instructions in the Getting Started guide for your IPU system.
+   Make sure to source the `enable.sh` scripts for poplar.

 2) Build the custom op and then run the python code: